socius-org/sentibank/docs/_build/html/_sources/Introduction.md

 ## Navigating the Documentation

-This guide provides researchers, data scientists, and developers with both conceptual and practical knowledge to effectively leverage sentibank.
+This documentation provides researchers, data scientists, and developers with both conceptual and practical knowledge to effectively leverage sentibank.
 Key sections include:

-- **[Getting Started](../Getting_Started.ipynb)** - Installation, basic usage, and quickstart examples
+- **[Getting Started](../getting_started/installation.ipynb)** - Installation, basic usage, and quickstart examples
 - **[Archive](../archive/intro.md)** - In-depth documentation on included lexicons
 - **[Contributions](../Contributions.md)** - Instructions for contributing new lexicons

-Whether you're looking for overviews, implementation details, or contributing guidance, our comprehensive docs aim to illuminate both the possibilities and practicalities of integrating sentibank into your work.
+Whether you're looking for overviews, implementation details, or contributing guidance, our comprehensive documentation aim to illuminate both the possibilities and practicalities of integrating sentibank into your work.